in43sh/code-the-dream-assignment/README.md

     npm run dev

 As you are doing it in the console, you should be able to see the URL link.
 Once you go to that link you will be able to see my website.

+## To-do list

+- Instead of having two separate components Film and Character have one component
+- Improve styling
+- Fix the issue on Netlify with page loading after being reloaded